-Supervisory Responsibility
+D. Supervisory Responsibility

-All supervisors who receive a complaint that this policy may have been violated, receive information about a potential violation of this policy, observe behavior that could amount to a potential violation of this policy, or for any reason suspect that conduct is occurring that may violate this policy, are required to report such conduct immediately to the Director of Corporate Compliance and Quality Assurance (identified below).
-Supervisors who engage in conduct that violates this policy, or fail to report suspected violations of this policy may be subject to discipline, up to and including the termination of their employment.
-Supervisors will be subject to discipline for engaging in any retaliation prohibited by this Policy.
+All supervisors who receive a complaint that this policy may have been violated, receive information about a potential violation of this policy, observe behavior that could amount to a potential violation of this policy, or for any reason suspect that conduct is occurring that may violate this policy, are required to report such conduct immediately to the Regulatory Compliance Director (identified below).
+Supervisors who engage in conduct that violates this policy, or fail to report suspected violations of this policy may be subject to disciplinary action, up to and including termination.
+Supervisors will be subject to discipline for engaging in any retaliation prohibited by this policy.

-Policy Enforcement
+E. Policy Enforcement